ycpcs/cs497-spring2019/resources/index.md

 - [Fiddler](https://www.telerik.com/fiddler) is free web debugging proxy for any browser, system or platform.

-- [Ettercap](http://www.ettercap-project.org/ettercap/) is a comprehensive suite for man in the middle attacks.

 - [MD5 Hash Generator](https://www.md5hashgenerator.com/)

 - [Hash Suite](https://hashsuite.openwall.net/) is a Windows program to test security of password hashes.